lshippy/dc-support-bundle/README.md

 ## View a ZIP in FileBrowser

-Want to easily extract the ZIP file and view the files in a web-based FileBrowser?
+Want to easily extract the ZIP file and view the files in a web-based file browser?
 Just run:

 ```sh
 bash unzip_and_browse.sh